Canton Motorcycle Accident Lawyer

 The Rules of the Road

-In Ohio, motorcyclists must follow the same rules of the road that drivers do.
+In Ohio, motorcyclists must follow the same road rules as drivers.
 For example, riders must yield the right of way, not exceed the speed limit, and stop at a red light.
 However, motorcyclists have some additional rules.
 A good example is that it is unlawful for a motorcyclist to “lane split.”
 Lane splitting occurs when a motorcyclist rides between two lanes of stopped or slow-moving traffic that are going in the same direction.

 Motorcycle Equipment

-To legally ride a motorcycle in Ohio, the bike must be equipped with certain items.
+The bike must be equipped with certain items to ride a motorcycle in Ohio legally.
 The motorcycle must have the following equipment:

 - Handlebars that do not rise above the rider’s shoulders when seated